psu13/mutable-hakyll/posts/mechanics.md

 have the source code, so you can't reason about the exact mechanism by which the answer was generated.

-In addition quantum mechanics appears to make you accept a world where the equations that tell you how systems evolve appear to be completely evolve one way (the smooth Schrödinger equation) when you leave them alone and another way (no interference) when you look at them.
+In addition quantum mechanics seems to make you accept a world where the equations that tell you how systems evolve one way (the smooth Schrödinger equation) when you leave them alone and another way (no interference) when you look at them.
 This is one aspect of the so called "measurement problem" and a lot of people smarter than me have thought about it and still find themselves confused.
 I am also mostly